English independence: Economy

 There are questions over the currency of an independent England and whether it would use the Pound sterling.
 Uncertainty could be brought in the immediate aftermath of independence and the unlikelihood of the Bank of England accepting a currency union with an independent England.
 Advocates of English sovereignty claim that a sovereign England would enjoy one of the world's strongest economies, with an estimated GDP of US$2.865 trillion as of 2015, making it the world's 5th, 6th, or 7th largest economy depending on measurement.
 It is also claimed that England would be the 15th wealthiest nation in the world, with a GDP per capita of US$33,999 in 2015.
 The equivalent figures are $30,783 for Scotland, $23,397 for Wales, and $24,154 for Northern Ireland, or $27,659 for the UK minus England.

 Education

-Along with London, one of the leading major world cities and the world's second largest most historically significant financial centres, as its capital, England would continue to possess an enviable education system that includes some of the world's most prestigious universities, with the University of Oxford, the University of Cambridge and colleges of the University of London regularly featuring among the top 10 of the QS World University Rankings.
+Along with London, one of the leading major world cities and the world's second largest most historically significant financial centres, as its capital, England would continue to possess an enviable higher education system that includes some of the world's most prestigious universities, with the University of Oxford, the University of Cambridge and colleges of the University of London regularly featuring among the top 10 of the QS World University Rankings.